top of page

 This event will impove the PCAOB auditor's efficiency and effectiveness by:

-• Understanding the concepts of audit planning
+• Understanding the concepts of auditing planning

 • Knowing the auditor’s planning responsibilities